planetarypy/pvl/docs/encoding.rst

    ('New_Key', 'New_Value')
  ])

-When we dump, the default is to write PDS3 Labels, so the parameters are uppercased::
+... then when we dump, the default is to write PDS3 Labels, so the parameters are uppercased::

   >>> print(pvl.dumps(label))